Shedding New Light on Jewish Traditions

 PHIL ROSENBERG - Immediate Past President

 Phil and his wife, Penny Levin, have been members of Or Hadash since 1988.
 Phil has been active in lay leadership at Or Hadash since the early 1990s.
 He served as Vice President, Membership in 1996-2000, and 2006-2008; and as Vice President, Administration in 2013-2015.
 Phil was responsible for a number of initiatives that have enriched our synagogue community, including the creation of the Community Life committee and the introduction of Havurot to Or Hadash in the 1990s.
 Phil has contributed his musical talents to the congregation over the years.
-In addition to performing at numerous coffee houses and Purimspiels, he regularly performs at Shabbat Zemirah (along with Sandy Saull and Barry Bell) and is the keyboardist for our in-house klezmer band, the New Klezmaniax.
-He also has chaired the Performing Arts committee since 2015.
 Professionally, Phil is a marketing research consultant with the UK-based firm Research Partnership, serving clients in the pharmaceutical, biotech and healthcare industries.
 He holds degrees in journalism and communications from Northwestern University, and an MBA in Marketing from the Wharton School, University of Pennsylvania.
 His wife, Dr. Penny Levin, is a psychologist in clinical practice.
-They have two daughters, Sarina and Brenna, who are both graduates of the Or Hadash religious school.
-Sarina is a program manager in the Justice Reinvestment program at the Council of State Governments; she and her husband, Josh Asher, an attorney, reside in Chicago.
-Brenna is a first year resident in Psychiatry at George Washington University Hospital; she and her husband Kyle Emery reside in Springfield, VA.
+They have two adult daughters, Sarina and Brenna, who are both graduates of the Or Hadash religious school.

 Steve Leberstien has been part of the OR HADASH community since 2009 when he reconnected with his high school sweetheart, Sandy Saull.
 He officially became a member in 2018, the year he and Sandy were married by Rabbi Josh.